Pregnancy & Birthing Services

-Your chosen physician will plan to be with you through every pregnancy milestone – including delivery.
-Our physicians are accepting obstetrical patients and understand the trust and confidence needed to make your relationship a success.
-When doctors see their patients throughout the pregnancy and develop a personal relationship, the result is better outcomes for everyone.
+Your chosen provider will plan to be with you through every pregnancy milestone – including delivery.
+Our providers are accepting obstetrical patients and understand the trust and confidence needed to make your relationship a success.
+When patients see their providers throughout the pregnancy and develop a solid relationship, the delivery is a more personal experience.

-Click to find out more about our dedicated providers below:
+Click on the links below to find out more about our dedicated providers:

-At Tri-County Health Care, we believe that big things come in small packages.
-That beautiful, little baby growing inside you right now is the perfect example.
-Modern and mighty, Tri-County Health Care offers one of the most thorough family obstetrics programs in the area, helping mom and family through every step of the birthing process from your first check up to at-home visits.
+At Tri-County Health Care, we believe big things come in small packages.
+That beautiful little baby growing inside you is the perfect example.
+Modern and mighty, Tri Baby Beginnings offers a thorough family obstetrics program to help mothers and families through every step of the birthing process from the first checkup to at-home visits.

-Our Family Birthing Center offers three, fully modern, comfortable and safe birthing suites.
-Each features a large whirlpool tub and a warm home-like environment to make your stay with us as comfortable as possible.
+Our facility offers three fully modern, comfortable and safe birthing suites.
+Each features a large tub and a warm home-like environment to make your stay with us as comfortable as possible.

 Gifts for You

-Families who deliver at TCHC can expect other gifts such as:
+Families who deliver with Tri Baby Beginnings can expect special gifts such as:

 - Date night on us

-- TEN free visits to the Maslowski Wellness & Research Center
+- TEN free visits to the Maslowski Wellness and Research Center

 - Choice of prenatal or postpartum massage

-- Choice of case of diapers OR infant car seat, with inspection by a certified car seat practitioner
+- Choice of case of diapers or infant car seat

 - Meals for birth partners